yatesco/seafile-docs/deploy/using_ldap.md

 ## Connect to LDAP/AD from Windows server

-The config syntax on Windows is slightly different from Linux. **You should not add ldap:// prefix to the HOST field.**
+The config syntax on Windows is slightly different from Linux.

 To use LDAP to authenticate user, please add the following lines to ccnet.conf

     [LDAP]
-    # You can optionally specify the port of LDAP/AD server in the HOST field
     HOST = ldap.example.com[:port]
     # Default 'false'.
-Set to true if you want Seafile to communicate with the LDAP server via SSL connection.
+Set to true if you want Seafile to communicate with the LDAP server via TLS connection.
     USE_SSL = true | false
-    # base DN from where all the users can be reached.
     BASE = ou=users,dc=example,dc=com
-    # LDAP admin user DN to bind to.
-If not set, will use anonymous login.
     USER_DN = cn=seafileadmin,dc=example,dc=com
-    # Password for the admin user DN
     PASSWORD = secret
-    # The attribute to be used as user login id.
-    # By default it's the 'mail' attribute.
     LOGIN_ATTR = mail

+Meaning of each config options:

+* HOST: LDAP server address and port. **You should not add ldap:// prefix to the HOST field.**.
+* USE_SSL: To use TLS, set this option to true.
+More details about TLS will be covered below.
+* BASE: The root distinguished name (DN) to use when running queries against the directory server.
+* USER_DN: The distinguished name of the user that Seafile will use when connecting to the directory server.
+This user should have sufficient privilege to access all the nodes under BASE.
+It's recommended to use a user in the administrator group.
+* PASSWORD: Password of the above user.
+* LOGIN_ATTR: The attribute to be used as user login id.
+By default it's the 'mail' attribute.

+Tips for connecting to Active Directory:

+* On a Windows Server, you can use the ldp.exe GUI tool to browse your directory server tree.
+It's easy in this way to locate your DN for BASE option.
+* AD supports 'user@domain.name' format for the USER_DN option.
+For example you can use administrator@example.com for USER_DN.

+Example config for Active Directory:

+    [LDAP]
+    HOST = 192.168.1.123
+    BASE = cn=users,dc=example,dc=com
+    USER_DN = administrator@example.local
+    PASSWORD = secret
+    LOGIN_ATTR = mail

-Example config for LDAP:
+Example config for OpenLDAP or other LDAP servers:

     [LDAP]
     HOST = 192.168.1.123